 - Transparent ODI deployments and rollbacks which can be approval-based

-Would you like to see a live demo of how Life Cycle Management and versioning for ODI works, and how it can help you develop faster and more secure?
-Get your free live demo here.
+Would you like to see how Life Cycle Management and versioning for ODI works?
+We will show you how it will help you develop faster.
+Get a free live demo.

 Throughout my career I've been responsible for the development of enterprise software.
 Since 12 years I've been leading the development of IKAN ALM, an open DevOps framework.